 Also, mobile services and platforms are being developed to reach employees regardless of their location.
 Managers and employees can connect securely without being tied to a desktop or laptop computer.
 And because, as mentioned previously, 80 percent of employees are using their mobile device for work, it behooves companies to make work communication as simple and productive as possible on smart phones and tablet devices.
 It is not surprising that smart phone adoption as a whole for the United States is growing.
 Pew Research found that 46 percent of the US population owns a smart phone as of February 2012.

-Companies are taking advantage equally of external communication platforms like social networks Facebook and Twitter to reach their employees, making them aware of press releases, corporate announcements, job openings, and company messages using the social networking platform that appeals to the employee’s preference.
-Blogs also remain a popular option for companies to communicate internally as well as externally while providing job seekers the opportunity to learn more about the organizations to which they are submitting job applications.
+Companies are using external communication platforms such as social networks Facebook and Twitter to reach out to their employees, informing them of press releases, corporate announcements, job openings, and company messages via the social networking platform that best suits the employee’s preferences.
+Blogs are also a popular way for businesses to communicate internally and externally, while also allowing job seekers to learn more about the organizations to which they are applying.

-Mobile technologies are providing companies opportunities to engage employees using text messages sent to employee personal devices, alerting them to emergency announcements or important messages segmented by location, group, or job title with employees exercising the option to remove themselves from receiving messages at any time per the Federal Communication Commission’s CAN-Spam Act, which is described in greater detail later in the article.
-Mobile is a growing area of opportunity for companies to also engage job seekers either using text messaging, mobile apps, or mobile-enabled websites that help make reading and surfing a company’s careers page easier for those who are heavy mobile users.
+Mobile technologies are enabling businesses to engage employees by sending text messages to employee personal devices, alerting them to emergency announcements or important messages segmented by location, group, or job title, with employees having the option to opt out of receiving messages at any time under the Federal Communications Commission’s CAN-Spam Act, which is discussed in greater detail later in the article.
+Companies are increasingly using mobile to engage job seekers, whether through text messaging, mobile apps, or mobile-enabled websites that make reading and surfing a company’s employment page easier for people who are heavy mobile users.